 Pillar 2: Long term commitment to energy efficiency delivery

-This investment helps to boosts investment in green technologies, encourage different sectors to engage in this financing and supports a socially just transition.
+This helps to boost uptake of green technologies, encourage private sector investment in retrofit and support a just transition.

-There are many impactful government funded schemes supporting housing retrofit.
-Historically however, they have followed a stop-and-start style of funding which creates uncertainty for industry and prevents investment.
-By guarantying 10-year programmes more households can benefit from their engagement and industry can consistently invest in their delivery.
+There are many impactful government-funded schemes supporting housing retrofit.
+Historically, however, funding has been stop-and-start which creates uncertainty for industry and deters long term investment.
+10-year programmes will enable more households to benefit and give industry the confidence to invest in long term delivery and skills development.

 The NHDG believe no one should be left behind in the energy transition.
-To facilitate this the Government’s support for those on low incomes and in fuel poverty must continue through schemes such as the Social Housing Decarbonisation Scheme which offers grant funding to social landlords and housing associations to improve the condition of their housing stock.
+To ensure this, the Government’s support for those on low incomes and in fuel poverty must continue through schemes such as the Warm Homes: Social Housing Fund which offers grant funding to social landlords and housing associations to improve the condition of their housing stock.
 This funding ensures that households are living in warm and safe homes fit for the future.

 Pillar 3: Reducing complexity and increasing effectiveness